kevin218/Eureka/docs/source/ecf.rst

 '''''''''
 Only used for HST analyses.
 Used to sigma clip bad values from the flatfield image.

-flatfile
-''''''''
-Only used for HST analyses.
-The fully qualified path to the flatfield file to use.
-A WFC3/G102 flat can be downloaded `here <http://www.stsci.edu/~WFC3/grism-resources/G102/WFC3.IR.G102.flat.2.fits.gz>`_ and a WFC3/G141 flat can be downloaded `here <http://www.stsci.edu/~WFC3/grism-resources/G141/WFC3.IR.G141.flat.2.fits.gz>`_; be sure to unzip the files after downloading them.

 diffthresh
 ''''''''''
 Only used for HST analyses.
 Sigma theshold for bad pixel identification in the differential non-destructive reads (NDRs).